Skip to main content

 • No rows created for invoices with validation errors — those are held for review.

-In your Activity Inbox:
+In your Requests:

 • A Human-in-the-Loop request for each invoice with a missing, unreadable, or anomalous field.